ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 #### Course Assistance

-Students who struggle to understand knowledge and skills defined in this course are encouraged to seek assistance from their First Readers.
+Students who struggle to understand the knowledge and skills introduced in this course are encouraged to seek assistance from their first and second readers.
-To meet with readers, consult [available office hours and make an appointment](#Readers).
+To meet with your first and second readers, please visit their web site.
 Historically, students who are successful in department courses visit and discuss course processes and assignments early and often.